|Divide by five||$57,780|

 Learn more about this on collecting your pension.

 A term used in the CPP that refers to the earnings on which CPP and Quebec Pension Plan contributions and benefits are calculated.
 The YMPE is re-calculated each year according to a formula based on average wage levels.
 The YMPE is published annually by the CRA.

 Inflation refers to the increase in the prices of goods and services over time.
 WISE Trust can help offset the negative impact of inflation by providing inflation protection for your WISE Trust pension, also known as indexation.
 Currently, indexation only applies to the lifetime portion of your pension.
 The bridge benefit portion of your pension, received up to age 65, is not indexed.

-Once you retire or choose a deferred pension, your pension is indexed every January 1 based on changes in the Consumer Price Index (CPI).
+Once you retire, or choose a deferred pension upon termination of employment, your pension is indexed every January 1 based on changes in the Consumer Price Index (CPI).
 Your pension will be inflation-adjusted based on a formula set out in the Plan’s terms.
-Each year in December, we will tell retired and deferred members what the increase is, if any.
+Each year in December, we tell retired and deferred members what the increase is, if any.

 How much is my pension indexed?

 |For your…||Before July 1, 2025||On and after July 1, 2025|

 |Lifetime pension||Increased by 75% of the percentage change in CPI.||Increased by 50% of the percentage change in CPI.
 Increases above 50% and up to 100% of the percentage change in CPI are determined by the WISE Trust Board of Trustees in accordance with the Funding Policy.|

 |Bridge benefit||No indexing on your bridge benefit.||Same indexing as the lifetime pension.|

 The percentage change in CPI is calculated by comparing the average of the CPI for the 12-month period ending in the previous October, to the average of the CPI for the 12-month period ending in October a year earlier.